andersonmalloryk/Web-Design-Challenge/README.md

 There are several files for the different HTML pages to display:

 ### Landing Page
-See the index.html where the landing page is designed
+See the index.html where the landing page is designed.

 ### Visualizations
 The visualization pages are linked in several places on the site.
 There are four html files for these visualizations.

 ### Data
-Use the DataFrame.ipynb to read the csv of city weather data into a
+Use the DataFrame.ipynb to read the csv of city weather data into HTML.
+This HTML is copied and modified for design in data.html.

+### Weather Analysis Website
+This website demonstrates several visualizations as well as summaries.
+Certain design elements shift depending on the size of the screen to make it tablet and phone ready.